 Smart farms offer a physical context for the integration and application of new technologies.
-The platform offers a window to the tangible value that integration creates.
-CAAIN aims to build a national network of smart farms that together represent complete agri-food value chains is essential for:
+The platform offers a window to the tangible value that emerging technology can create.
+CAAIN aims to build a national network of smart farms that is essential for:

-- Testing and validating new technologies across Canada's various agroclimatic conditions; - Creating a context to demonstrate regionally-specific applications; and - Educating a skilled workforce at the edge of an evolving sector.
+- Testing and validating new technologies across Canada's various agroclimatic conditions; - Creating a context to demonstrate regionally-specific or production type applications; and - Educating a skilled workforce at the edge of an evolving sector.